 Steps to take after close contact

-- Stay home as much as possible.
+- Stay home.
 Do not go to work or school.

 - Avoid travel.
 Do not take public transportation, taxis, or ride-shares.